Principle is All You've Got

 Douthat’s own assertions demonstrate that no other approach can work.
 On the one hand, he’s apparently comfortable with what he sees as the consensus that a “racist or anti-Semite” can be hounded from his or her job.
 Opponents of cancellation, Douthat argues, shouldn’t defend those who hold such bad opinions; they ought to limit their efforts to defending “some important, true idea”—and they should accordingly limit criticism of censoriousness to those occasions when the censors’ opinions are “simply wrong.”
 But of course, there’s no fixed understanding of what constitutes racism or anti-Semitism.
 For example, where, precisely, is the line to be drawn between anti-Semitism and criticism, even dislike, of Israel?
 A particularly pernicious feature of today’s censorious thinking is its sweeping ambit for what counts as “racism,” “sexism,” “transphobia,” “Islamophobia,” “white supremacy,” and “xenophobia” (and for that matter, the Right’s bugbear, “Critical Race Theory”) – a development exacerbated by the equally vague, all-embracing notions of “dog whistle” and “harmful” speech (a point Douthat notes, even as he bafflingly fails to grasp its implications).
 Which people judged “racist” and “white supremacist” is it OK to defenestrate?
 For instance, staff members of the San Francisco Museum of Modern Art drove out the senior curator of painting and sculpture, Gary Garrels, for saying that “it is important that we do not exclude consideration of the art of white men,” because to do so would amount to “reverse discrimination.”
 They judged his statement to be “white supremacist and racist.”
 To others, though, Garrels expressed an “important, true idea.”
 The logic of Douthat’s position would be to sanction Garrel’s expulsion because, after all, as he sees it, most of us draw the line at racism.
 But who’s to define that particular taboo?
 Although Douthat dismisses “general principles” as “all well and good,” in fact the only way out of the conundrum that the Garrels case poses is to defend the principle, not the specific idea that has roused the witch-hunters.

 No, this doesn’t mean that ideas and opinions ought not to be vigorously challenged.
 It simply means that a mature, liberal people should insist that their society and culture draw a distinction between contesting the idea and hounding the promulgator of that idea from the public square and from his or her job, regardless of how repellant a few people or even most people find that idea.
 Free speech isn’t just a general principle; it’s a hard discipline.
 To Douthat, the repression and punishment of ideas by public opinion is largely just a matter of shifts in public opinion: we all do it.
 It’s relative and contextual.
 In fact, however, the defense of free speech is an absolute or it is nothing.
 The protection a society affords to those who espouse ideas cannot be applied according to the degree that society finds those ideas acceptable.
 To do so would assure a dangerous, or at best stultifying, conformity to mass or vociferous opinion.
-To Douthat, the proposition that people should be free to express unpopular or despised thoughts without risking their livelihoods seems merely an abstract and bloodless concept.
+To Douthat, the proposition that people should be free to express unpopular or despised thoughts without risking their livelihoods seems “merely procedural” and nothing more than an abstract and bloodless concept.
 Surely it is.
 But to civilised and tolerant people (a group that assuredly includes Douthat), the ideas in Areopagitica, On Liberty, and the (mostly) glorious tradition of American free-speech jurisprudence – all based solely on abstract principle, on what Holmes acknowledged to be merely “a theory” – are eminently worthy of battle in their defense.

 A version of this essay was published in spiked.